flynn/flynn/README.md

 The next step is to configure a Layer 0 cluster.
 The host daemon finds other members of the cluster using the etcd, which needs to be bootstrapped.

-The etcd cluster should be configured using a a [discovery token](https://coreos.com/docs/cluster-management/setup/etcd-cluster-discovery/).
+The etcd cluster should be configured using a [discovery token](https://coreos.com/docs/cluster-management/setup/etcd-cluster-discovery/).
 Get a token [from here](https://discovery.etcd.io/new) and add a line like this to `/etc/init/flynn-host.conf` on every host: